milafrerichs/new-mila-frerichs/content/journal/work-journal-march.md

 title = "Work Journal: March 31st"

 +++
-I want to share more what I do every day so I started this journal after inspiration from Adam Wathan.
+I want to share more what I do every day so I started this journal after inspiration from [Adam Wathan](https://adamwathan.me/journal/).
 Love what the guy is doing, so I will do something similar.

-This week started off very well with the public launch of the waiting list for my upcoming Online Workshop about "geospatial data visualization with d3".
+This week started off very well with the public launch of the waiting list for my upcoming Online Workshop about ["Geospatial Data Visualization with d3"](https://civic.vision/geospatial-data-visualization-with-d3/).

 And I'm very happy with the result.
 This encourages me to start on this rather sooner than later and is kind of a bummer that I did not do this earlier. :)

 # What I was exited about

-The launch of the waiting list for the online video course "Geospatial Data Visualization with d3".
-And I'm excited about FOSS4G in my favorite American city: San Diego.
+The launch of the waiting list for the [online video course "Geospatial Data Visualization with d3"](https://civic.vision/geospatial-data-visualization-with-d3/).
+And I'm excited about [FOSS4G](2019.foss4g-na.org) in my favorite American city: San Diego.

 And naturally the start of the Baseball Season!
 Let's go Padres, let's go!